groonga/heroku-buildpack-groonga/README.md

     heroku create --stack cedar --buildpack https://github.com/groonga/heroku-buildpack-groonga.git

-Create `groonga` on the root of your project and place `*.grn` files in the directory.
+Create `groonga` directory on the root of your project and place `*.grn` files in the directory.
 `*.grn` files will be loaded in the dictionary order of their file names.

     mkdir -p groonga